 "Kim was such a good mentor.
 It made it easy to ask questions about anything I was confused about; Kim went out of her way to teach me.
 I think that level of care is characteristic of many CEOAS faculty," says Gunther, an Oregon native.
 "It was also a privilege to work with the science team.
 It was like a small family."

 During her month at sea, Gunther worked the night shift.
-Scientists and students alike labored at a frenzied pace, logging 12-hour shifts around the clock to catch krill and other zooplankton in tow nets before measuring, staging and sexing them.
-Gunther specifically helped deploy the tow net into the frosty waters and sort the krill samples by hand and microscope.
+Scientists and students alike labored at a frenzied pace, logging 12-hour shifts around the clock to catch krill and other zooplankton in net tows before measuring, staging and sexing them.
+Gunther specifically helped deploy the net, known as an Isaacs-Kidd Midwater Trawl, into the frosty waters and sort the krill samples by hand and microscope.

 Despite their importance, little is known about krill populations in the wintertime.
-Evidence suggests that krill use sea ice as a refuge and may also graze on sea ice algae.
-A warming planet could change the timing and extent of sea ice formation and therefore impact krill numbers.
+Evidence suggests that krill use sea ice as a refuge from predators such as whales and penguins, and may also graze on sea ice algae.
+A warming planet could change the timing and extent of sea ice formation and therefore impact krill numbers, with possibly dire consequences rippling throughout the food web.

 "We know Antarctic krill are susceptible to changes in sea ice conditions, but we don't know exactly why or how.
 There just haven't been enough studies done in the winter time," Bernard says.